What is a Tax Levy?

 Wage Garnishment/Wage Levy

 A wage garnishment is a recurring levy.
-The IRS can’t take all the money from your paycheck, but they can use one levy to receive a portion of earnings from every paycheck until your tax debt is paid off.
+The IRS can’t take all the money from your paycheck, but they can use one levy to receive a portion of earnings from every paycheck until your back taxes due are paid off.

 The amount the IRS will leave you with is dependent upon your filing status and the number of dependents.
 A married taxpayer who files jointly and has two dependents has an exempt amount of $630.77 per week, with the rest going to the IRS.
 Any bonuses or commissions your receive can be levied in full.
 The IRS will mail publication 1494 to your employer, which will explain how much will be exempt from the levy.
 If your employer does not return within three days, the exempt amount will default to married filing separately with no dependents.
 If you have multiple sources of income, they can garnish 100% of the wages from a particular employer.

 The IRS reserves this type of levy for situations where the taxpayer refuses to cooperate, and other kinds of levies will not work.
 The IRS can seize your house, car, boat, and most other types of property.